 The Bank is subject to the capital adequacy norms stipulated by the RBI guidelines on Basel III.
-The RBI guidelines on Basel III require the Bank to maintain a minimum ratio of total capital to risk weighted assets of 9.0%, with a minimum Tier-1 capital adequacy ratio of 6.0%.
-The total capital adequacy ratio of the Bank at a standalone level at December 31, 2013 as per the RBI guidelines on Basel III is 16.81% with a Tier-1 capital adequacy ratio of 11.53%.
-The total capital adequacy ratio of the ICICI Group

-(consolidated) at December 31, 2013 as per the RBI guidelines on Basel III is 17.45% with a Tier-1 capital adequacy ratio of 11.70%.
-The capital adequacy ratio of the Bank and ICICI Group (consolidated) does not include retained earnings for 9M-2014.
+RBI guidelines on Basel III require the Bank to maintain a minimum ratio of total capital to risk weighted assets of 9.00%, with a minimum Tier-1 capital adequacy ratio of 6.50%.
+The total capital adequacy ratio of the Bank at a standalone level at December 31, 2014 as per the RBI guidelines on Basel III is 16.39% with a Tier-1 capital adequacy ratio of 11.78%.
+The total capital adequacy ratio of the ICICI Group (consolidated) at December 31, 2014 as per the RBI guidelines on Basel III is 16.83% with a Tier-1 capital adequacy ratio of 11.97%.